Michael Harris II Player Props: Braves vs. Nationals

-The Atlanta Braves and Michael Harris II, who went 1-for-4 last time in action, take on Josiah Gray and the Washington Nationals at Nationals Park, Saturday at 4:05 PM ET.
+Michael Harris II -- 1-for-4 with an RBI in his last game -- will be in action for the Atlanta Braves versus the Washington Nationals, with MacKenzie Gore on the hill, on April 2 at 1:35 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Nationals.
+He had a one-hit showing in his previous game (1-for-4) against the Nationals.

 Michael Harris II Game Info & Props vs. the Nationals